ui3TD/IM-HarmonyIntegration/README.md

 For example, mod `ABC` adds more single's genre but their description on its `JSON` files doesn't fit with your mod, so you want to use its dll patch but not its `JSON` description, hence you use its dll in your mod and add it in `HarmonyID` field in the mod's `info.json` file.

-It is a must to ask the original creator permission and you must state what mods you used in your ``, so people won't have duplicate mods.
+It is a must to ask the original creator permission and you must state what other mods you used in your workshop page, so people won't have duplicate mods.

 Duplicate patches may lead to issues and/or other unexpected problems because there is absolutely no way (so far) to specifically define patches priority.